Timeline of drafting and ratification of the United States Constitution: 1786

-Delegates representing Delaware, New Jersey, New York, Pennsylvania, and Virginia meet at George Mann's Tavern in Annapolis, Maryland to discuss ways to facilitate commerce between the states and establish standard rules and regulations.
+Delegates representing Delaware, New Jersey, New York, Pennsylvania, and Virginia meet in Annapolis, Maryland to discuss ways to facilitate commerce between the states and establish standard rules and regulations.
 Appointed delegates from Massachusetts, New Hampshire, North Carolina, and Rhode Island either arrived too late to participate or otherwise did not attend.
 Four states: Connecticut, Georgia, Maryland and South Carolina, did not appoint delegates.